Real deep tissue bodywork

 I received my first sports massage when I was 16, to help me recover from a sports injury (in my teens I was a competitive runner - 110m and 400m with hurdles).
 Since then I got hooked!

-I am qualified in sports massage in this country since 1998 and continued to specialise in different sports therapy techniques, and over the next 10 years I have provided more than 12,000 treatments to more than 2,000 clients, alongside my other specialisation, cellulite reduction and skin tightening (the main focus of this website).
+I am qualified in sports massage in this country since 1998 and continued to specialise in different sports therapy techniques, and I have provided thousands of massage treatments before later focusing almost exclusively in cellulite reduction and skin tightening (the main focus of this website).

 My passion for deep tissue massage / myofascial bodywork